-This summer (2020), we welcome Rev. Shayna Appel as our new minister.
+In the summer of 2020, we welcomed Rev. Shayna Appel as our new minister.
 Shayna is a longtime member of our church and is already known to many, so we are excited to engage with her in this new role.
 Ordained in the United Church of Christ in 2006, Shayna’s ordination was recognized by the Unitarian Universalist Association in 2014.

 Shayna’s background includes a significant ministry in the area of Trauma and Trauma Response.
 She is a founding member of the UU Trauma Response Ministry Team and serves as Chaplain to both the Peterborough (NH) and Townsend (MA) Fire & Rescue Departments.
 She is also a member of both the Granite State Critical Incident Stress Response Team and the Massachusetts Corps of Fire Chaplains.

 In her free time she enjoys hanging out with her horse, Sunflower, or motorcycle riding with friends.

 Elise began her music education as a preschooler by picking out the melodies of 1920s-1940s popular tunes on the piano alongside her grandmother, a pianist whose first job was accompanying silent movies by ear in NYC.
 Elise later embarked on classical flute study and received a jazz-centric bachelor’s degree in Music Education from Boston’s Berklee College of Music.